-4 Supercomputers covered under the Horizon 2020 programme - LUMI, MareNostrum5, Leonardo, Vega, Karolina, MeluXina, Discoverer, Deucalion b.
+4 Supercomputers covered under the Horizon 2020 Programme - LUMI, MareNostrum5, Leonardo, Vega, Karolina, MeluXina, Discoverer, Deucalion 5 Supercomputers covered under the Digital Europe Programme - JUPITER b.
 Innovation and Impact

-Supercomputers covered under the Digital Europe Programme - JUPITER

 This criterion intends to assess the innovative nature, the potential impacts and contributions of the project.
-It evaluates to what extent the proposed work is beyond the state of the art, and demonstrates innovation potential (e.g., ground-breaking objectives, novel concepts and approaches, new products, services or business and organizational models).
+It evaluates to what extent the proposed work is beyond the state of the art, and demonstrates innovation potential (e.g., ground-breaking objectives, novel concepts and approaches, new products, services or business and organisational models).
 The following dimensions are considered: